 - Expresses concern about the security and safety of the residence and its occupants and reports all security concerns to the appropriate people.

-- Opens and closes the Residence Hall before and after each college break.
+- Opens and closes the Residence Hall before and after each University break.

 - Plans and implements duty schedules for RA’s.

 - Administers room sign-up for their individual Residence Hall and assists with the overall campus process.